pensjonatus/flash-fiction/blog/cream.md

 ---
-title: 'Cream'
+title: Cream
 date: '2013-10-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was late in the evening when Brenda and Sam were working on burritos for